ALTCQI

 Assisted Living

-The National Center for Assisted Living (NCAL) defines an assisted living residence as "a continuum of long-term care services that provides a combination of housing, personal care services, and health care designed to respond to individuals who need assistance with normal daily activities in a way that promotes maximum independence."
+"A continuum of long-term care services that provides a combination of housing, personal care services, and health care designed to respond to individuals who need assistance with normal daily activities in a way that promotes maximum independence."

 Assisted living facilities may be part of a retirement community, nursing home community, senior housing complex, or freestanding.
 Licensing requirements for assisted living facilities vary by state and can be known by as many as 26 different names including: residential care, board and care, congregate care, and personal care.
 They may be operated by non-profit or for-profit companies.
 Most facilities have between 25 and 120 units.
 There is no single blueprint, because consumers' preferences and needs vary widely.
 Units may vary in size from one room to a full apartment.